speakeasy-sdks/terraform-provider-fivetran/README.md

-# terraform
+# Fivetran Terraform Provider

 <!-- Start SDK Installation -->
 ## Notice of Alpha Status

 This is a Alpha release of the terraform Terraform Provider.

 It is under active development and you may experience breaking changes.
 Please pin to a version if trialing in production.